fi-uba-t3/kero/docs/installation.md

 ## Requirements

+Each machine of a KERO cluster should meet the following minimum requirements:

-* 4 GB RAM per node
+* 4 GB RAM
-* 2 cores per node
+* 2 cores and 64-bits processor
+* A debian based OS with systemd

-* All cluster nodes have to be configured and joined to the same network
+Additionally, all cluster nodes have to be configured and joined to the same network.
-* OS with the following requirements:
-    - systemd

 ## Installing the first machine

+To bring up the first node of the KERO cluster, copy the contents of the KERO installer on the desired machine and just run the `installation.sh` script providing `first` as argument.
+This is, run `bash installation.sh first` on the first KERO node.

+Please note that you will need an internet connection during the installation process.

+The installation script will start, and perform the following operations:
+* Set up a `KERO_HOME` environment variable, with the location where you copied the KERO installer.
+* Install and configure Docker, etcd and Kubernetes.
+* Generate a `cache` folder with a secret token and some scripts to join the KERO cluster. **Important**: please copy this `cache` directory on the installation folder of all nodes you want to join the KERO cluster.
+* Pull all Docker images used by the various provided services.
+* Set up all KERO commands (by copying them to the `/usr/local/sbin` folder).

+After the installation completes, you should be able to see the first node as the only member of the cluster by running `kubectl get nodes` with the same user which installed KERO.

 ## Installing master nodes

 ## Installing slave nodes

 ## Setting up storage

-To set up the storage provisioner for the first time, ssh into a KERO machine with kubectl support and invoke the command `deploy-glfs`.
+To set up the storage provisioner for the first time, invoke the command `deploy-glfs` from any machine on the KERO cluster.

 This script takes the _number of replicas_ and the _number of bricks per node_ as arguments:

 * _number of replicas_: Determines how many copies of every file are going to be distributed across the cluster.
 * _number of bricks per node_: Determines how many glusterfs bricks are available to use on every node.
-By default, the number of bricks per node created on provision is 3.

 An example usage of the script is:
 ```